nyk/serakasia/content/blog/with-what-you-have.md

 ---
-title: "With What You Have"
+title: "Work With What You Have"
 date: "2017-11-08T13:47:08+02:00"
 tags: ["thoughts"]
 categories: ["philosophy"]